MonkeyBars3k/ReaScripts/README.md

 There are two main ways to consolidate selected items on a track natively in Reaper: **Glue** and **Groups**.
 Both have disadvantages.

 **Glue** is permanent: once you glue items together, you cannot make edits later without cutting again.
-This can be problematic as you may wish to extend the length of one of the enclosed items (such as make the sound of a kick drum's tail longer, etc.).
+This can be problematic as you may wish make any number of changes to enclosed items (such as make the sound of a kick drum's tail longer, etc.).
 You cannot do this using Glue.

 The other option is to **Group** items.
 This works well if you simply want to  move items around or select multiple items by clicking one item; however, you cannot use the other benefits of Reaper items, such as quickly looping, take envelopes, etc. Grouping can become confusing because Groups are highlighted in green around the items, but *not* around the boundary of the group itself.
 Groups can be unwieldy to work with in many musical contexts, such as a four-bar repetition.
 Groups tend to create visual clutter.